MartinPellizzer/terrawhisper-compiler/articles/aloe-vera/botany/morphology.md

 A significant trait of Aloe vera fruits is their dehiscence, a process where the fruits split open when they are mature.
 This allows the release of seeds and facilitates the plant's reproductive cycle.

+The following table shows in detail the morphological characteristics of Aloe vera fruits.

 | Characteristic | Description |
 | --- | --- |
 | Fruit Type  | Capsule |